laviniapaiella/laviniapaiella.github.io/_pages/about.md

 * [**SHARPER night 2023**](https://sharper-night.lngs.infn.it/): European night of researchers in L'Aquila, I have taken part of outreach activities organized by GSSI.

-**Watch out!** This website is still under construction!
+**Note:** This website is still under construction!
 Hope you can already find the info that you need.
 {: .notice}

 <!-- <blockquote>